PatrickVDo/Fifty-States-GUI/README.md

 # Fifty-States-GUI
-Zoom, drag, and observe the fifty states in a GUI built using Python's Tkinter for visuals and a kml file courtesy of Google Maps for the map representation
+Zoom, drag, and observe the fifty states.

+GUI built using Python's Tkinter for visuals.

+Representation of the fifty states created by parsing information from a KML file courtesy of Google Maps.